 The scheme impacts on the native fish population, specifically eels, by presenting barriers to upstream and downstream migration and causing fish fatalities via the pumps.
-Eels are an important cultural value to local iwi.
+Eels have an important cultural value to local iwi.
 To address this, Council has prepared a Fishery Management Plan, which has seen the installation of fish passage floodgates and spat ropes.
-Council is also proposing a long term plan to upgrade pumps to fish-friendly pumps.
+Council is also proposing to upgrade pumps to fish-friendly pumps.
 Council is actively engaged with local iwi and other stakeholders on a wider catchment basis.